peterthoeny/web-ide-bridge/README.md

 ### Debug Information

-Visit `http://localhost:8080/debug` for detailed JSON information about all active connections and sessions.
+**Development**: Visit `http://localhost:8071/web-dev-sync/debug` for detailed JSON information **Production**: Visit `https://webapp.example.com/web-dev-sync/debug` for detailed JSON information

+Shows all active connections and sessions for troubleshooting.

 ## Security Considerations

 - WebDevSync creates temporary files in your system's temp directory
-- Files are automatically cleaned up after editing sessions
+- Files are cleaned up periodically based on age
 - WebSocket connections use session-based routing to ensure code snippets reach the correct user
 - No code is stored permanently on the server